 A second team, which performed well but did not place, was made up of the following students: Eric Albrecht, Carol Curley, Ryan Fowler, Jake Marshall and Sara-Jane Whitcher.

-“In my opinion, the students' success at regionals once again demonstrates the talent and dedication of William and Mary students,” said Mason School John S. Quinn Professor of Accounting Jim Smith.
+“In my opinion, the students' success at regionals once again demonstrates the talent and dedication of William & Mary students,” said Mason School John S. Quinn Professor of Accounting Jim Smith.
 This is not the first time Smith has been involved with the program, as he coached teams to 12 first place wins in past competitions.

 About the Deloitte Foundation